 TL;DR

-A competitor discovered an XSS vulnerability in our product and tweeted about it before contacting us.
-The public disclosure was embarrassing and felt unfair, but it taught us important lessons about security, competition, and the value of having a vulnerability disclosure program in place.
+A competitor discovered an XSS vulnerability in a project management SaaS product and tweeted about it before contacting the company.
+The public disclosure was embarrassing and felt unfair, but it taught the team important lessons about security, competition, and the value of having a vulnerability disclosure program in place.

 The Tweet

-I was having a normal Tuesday morning when my cofounder sent me a link to a tweet.
-It was from a developer at a competitor company.
+The CTO of a growing project management SaaS was having a normal Tuesday morning when the cofounder sent a link to a tweet.
+It was from a developer at a competing company.

-"Just found a stored XSS vulnerability in our product.
+"Just found a stored XSS vulnerability in their product.
 User input in profiles isn't sanitized.
-Anyone using this for sensitive data should be careful. @our handle you might want to look at this."
+Anyone using this for sensitive data should be careful. @their handle you might want to look at this."

-The tweet had a screenshot showing malicious JavaScript executing in our app.
+The tweet had a screenshot showing malicious JavaScript executing in the app.
 It already had 200+ retweets.

 The Initial Reaction

-My first emotion was anger.
-Why didn't they contact us privately?
+The CTO's first emotion was anger.
+Why didn't they contact the company privately?
 Why tweet it with screenshots?
 This felt like an attack disguised as helpfulness.

-My second emotion was panic.
-If this was real (and the screenshot suggested it was), we had a serious vulnerability that was now public knowledge.
+The second emotion was panic.
+If this was real (and the screenshot suggested it was), the product had a serious vulnerability that was now public knowledge.

-My third emotion, after calming down, was acceptance.
+The third emotion, after calming down, was acceptance.
 Whatever the competitor's motives, the vulnerability existed.
-And that was our fault, not theirs.
+And that was the team's fault, not theirs.

 Validating the Report

-Within 10 minutes, we confirmed the vulnerability.
+Within 10 minutes, the engineering team confirmed the vulnerability.
 The user profile "bio" field accepted HTML and JavaScript.
 When other users viewed a profile, the malicious code would execute in their browsers.

 This was bad.
 An attacker could: